akadata/STEPUP_image_analysis_II/README.md

 ## Installation
 To run SIA_II, user must have Python 3 with standard libraries and the following Python packages: NumPy, AstroPy, PhotUtils.

-Additionally, the user must install and compile the [WCSTools software package](http://tdc-www.harvard.edu/wcstools/) and add the commands to their computer's `PATH`.
+Additionally, the user must install and compile the [WCSTools software package](http://tdc-www.harvard.edu/wcstools/) and add the executables to their computer's `PATH`.

 ## Outside Resources
 SIA_II uses [Astrometry.net](http://astrometry.net/) as a basis for plate-solving images and the [WCSTools software package](http://tdc-www.harvard.edu/wcstools/) to fine-tune the calculations.